top of page

 Search

-šŸ‘ Occupational Therapy (OT) and Autism: Helping with Everyday Skills and Sensory Needs
+Occupational Therapy (OT) and Autism: Helping with Everyday Skills and Sensory Needs

+Occupational Therapy, or OT, is a key support service many autistic individuals benefit from.
+But what exactly is OT, and how does it help people on the autism spectrum thrive in daily life?
 If you’re curious about how OT can make a difference, this blog will give you a straightforward overview of what Occupational Therapy involves, why it’s important for autism, and what kinds of skills it helps build.

 What Is Occupational Therapy?

-Occupational Therapy focuses on helping people develop, recover, or maintain the skills they need for everyday living—or ā€œoccupations,ā€ which might sound formal, but really means all the things we do daily.
+Occupational Therapy focuses on helping people develop, recover, or maintain the skills they need for everyday living or “occupations,” which might sound formal, but really means all the things we do daily.
+For autistic individuals, OT often addresses:

-• Self-care skillsĀ (like dressing, grooming, eating)
+• Self-care skills (like dressing, grooming, eating)

-• Executive functioningĀ (planning, organizing, managing tasks)
+• Executive functioning (planning, organizing, managing tasks)

 • Play and social participation